-My top tip to anyone starting out as a new interior designer is to follow your creative heart and find a way to work for a design agency which shares your own aesthetic.
+My top tip to anyone starting out as a new interior designer is to follow your creative heart and find a way to work for an interior design agency which shares your own aesthetic.

 If there’s a genuine affinity, it will show in your work and you’ll rise through the ranks faster.
 If you’re setting up on your own, avoid the temptation to take every job which comes your way, focus on projects you’re genuinely passionate about, to build a body of work which tells a strong story.

 Helping you carve a niche, whether that’s a specific kind of look or style or a portfolio which showcases your interior design philosophy, such as sustainability or ethics.
 Being identifiably ‘something’ will help you stand out from the crowd.

 Anna Ward, Furnished by Anna

 My best advice for a new designer would be to be adaptable and flexible.
 There are so many times when plans and proposals need to change – whether it’s a client decision, fundamental building issue or for budget reasons, and you need to be able to work through and with these changes to deliver a brilliant result for your client.

 That doesn’t mean being a pushover!
 It’s not always easy to step out of comfort zones and embrace all the new ideas interior designers put forward – both as a client and a tradesperson – and designers need to be able to back designs up with a clear rationale for their proposals.